Seminar CS715: Solving Complex Tasks using Large Language Models (FSS 2026)

 - Please register for the seminar via the centrally-coordinated seminar registration in Portal2.

-- After you have been accepted into the seminar, please email us your three preferred topics from the list below.
+- After you have been accepted into the seminar, please email your three preferred topics from the list below to Aaron.
 We will assign topics to students according to your preferences.

-- Attend the kickoff meeting on September 18th, 10:15 in which we will discuss general requirements for the reports and presentations as well as answer initial questions about the topics.
+- Attend the kickoff meeting on February 24th.
+In the kickoff meeting we will discuss general requirements for the reports and presentations as well as answer initial questions about the topics.

 - You will be assigned a mentor, who provides guidance and one-to-one meetings over the course of the seminar.